 For a 32 GB partition on USB key, and same installation as described hereabove, the partition can hold more than 10 years of data.
-When the USB key is full, a message is shown on the nx-interface.
+When the USB key is full, the oldest log files and update files found on the drive will be removed.

-The internal memory of the next3 is limited and stores the data for a limited timeframe.
-The quantity of log data that can be stored in a next3 device depends on the type of next3 device (-s, -t, -st, ...).
-Here is an indication of the data that can be stored in the next3:
+The internal memory of the next3/1 devices is limited and stores the data for a limited timeframe.
+The quantity of log data that can be stored in a next device depends on the type of device.
+Here is an example of the data quantity that can be stored in the next3: